FAC10/week5-globetown-news-ammp/README.md

 [![Code Coverage](https://codecov.io/gh/FAC10/week5-globetown-news-ammp/branch/master/graph/badge.svg)](https://codecov.io/gh/FAC10/week5-globetown-news-ammp)

 # User Story:
-Most students at F&C seem to experience the impostor syndrome.
+Most students at F&C seem to experience **the impostor syndrome**.
 Occasionally they're so overwhelmed by everything that they just feel like running away.
-In such cases, they want to know all the train departure times from Bethnal Green tube station, so that they can run ... wherever...whenever.
+In such cases, they want to know all the train departure times from Bethnal Green tube station, so that they can run... wherever... whenever.

+However, sometimes they might feel like running away instantly.
+In these cases, we want to make sure they're not bored while waiting for the train on the platform.
+So our users will have access to the latest local news.

 # Strech Goals:
-- add a refresh iconn and button at the top of the page;
-- when the weather isn't great, our users want to run straight to the airport and jet off to a sunny destination; include a new travel section showcasing how to get to Luton, Stansted, Gatwick and Heathrow Airport.
+- When the weather isn't great (:umbrella: most of the year:snowflake:), our user will want to run straight to the airport and jet off to a :sunny: sunny :sunny: destination and start **livin la vida loca** :palm_tree: :dromedary_camel: :wine_glass: :ice_cream: :tropical_drink: :sun_with_face: :cocktail: :chocolate_bar: :smiley: The app will have an 'Airport' section, which will help our user get to Heathrow, Luton, Gatwick and Stansted Airport.
+ - Add a refresh iconn and button at the top of the page.

 Live version: https://globetown-news-app.herokuapp.com/